Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/08-Metrics.md

 All minimum string metrics are defined in `minString` subsection.

-Metric increment returns `Failure` status for rows where all values in the specified columns are not castable to string and, therefore, minimum string length cannot be computed.
+Metric is not reversible.
+Metric increment returns `Failure` status for rows where all values in the specified columns cannot be cast to string and, therefore, minimum string length cannot be computed.

 ### Maximum String Metric